Deployment stages

 # ...

-The myapp deployment will start deploying only after the my-dynamic-vault-secret (it is created automatically by the operator in the cluster) has been created and is ready.
+The myapp deployment will start deploying only after the my-dynamic-vault-secret (which is created automatically by the operator in the cluster) has been created and is ready.

 # .helm/templates/example.yaml: